GReminders is HIPAA Compliant with a BAA.

 For more information please visit: https://docs.microsoft.com/en-us/microsoft-365/compliance/offering-hipaa-hitech?view=o365-worldwide

-Please email to email@example.com to get a BAA Executed.
+Please email to email@example.com to get a BAA Executed (We will send you a Business Associates Agreement for esignature).
 You must be on a HIPAA supported paid plan.

 What is HIPAA?